aklivity/zilla-docs/src/reference/config/bindings/mqtt/README.md

 > [Full config](./server.md)

-The `server` kind `mqtt` binding decodes the MQTT protocol on the inbound network stream, producing higher level application streams for each `publish` or `subscribe` `topic`.
+The `server` kind `mqtt` binding decodes the MQTT protocol on the inbound network stream, producing higher level application streams for each `publish` or `subscribe` MQTT topic.
 The `session` state is also described by a higher level application stream.

-Conditional routes based on the `topic` `name` are used to route these application streams to an `exit` binding.
+Conditional routes based on the MQTT topic name are used to route these application streams to an `exit` binding.

 ```yaml {3}
 <!-- @include: ./.partials/server.yaml -->